Richard Hammond's Crash Course

-Richard Hammond's Crash Course is an original series made for BBC America, presented by Top Gear presenter Richard Hammond.
+Richard Hammond's Crash Course is a British reality television series made for BBC America, presented by Top Gear presenter Richard Hammond.
 The show's first season premiered on April 16, 2012.
 Each episode of Season 1 follows Hammond as he is given three days to learn how to operate various pieces of heavy equipment across the United States.
 In Season 2, Hammond must now learn how to perform several odd jobs.
 A trailer for the series was posted on BBC America's official website on March 19, 2012.
 The series' first season began airing on BBC2 in the United Kingdom on September 2, 2012.

 Background

 The first episode of Crash Course aired on April 16, 2012, on BBC America, following the premiere of season 18 of Top Gear.
 The show's first episode features Hammond learning how to operate an American Army M1A2 Abrams tank at Fort Bliss.
 A total of six episodes were filmed.
 A trailer for the show's second season was released on September 25, 2012.
 The second season premiered on October 22, 2012.
 Writing for MotorAuthority.com, Nelson Ireson described the series as being like "Dirty Jobs but centered around vehicles".
 Ireson also commented that the BBC appears to be capitalizing on Hammond's "notoriety" as a Top Gear presenter due to the show being the top "unscripted" show on BBC America.